silverhammermba/superuser/_posts/2011-07-02-wallpapers.markdown

-For our example, we can imagine a [format][fm] as follows: if the first byte of the data is 00, then we simply store the image as a bitmap; if the first byte of the data is 01, then we list just one color and all pixels of the image are that color.
-For our all-red image, we can encode it two different ways using this
-format: with the first byte being 00 or the first byte being 01.
-The former would require 6MB as before, but the latter would require only 4 bytes!
+For our example, we can imagine a [format][fm] as follows: if the first byte of the data is 00, then we simply store the image as a bitmap; if the first byte of the data is 01, then we list the image's width in pixels, the image's height in pixels and then just one color for all the pixels of the image.
+For our all-red image, we can encode it two different ways using this format: with the first byte being 00 or the first byte being 01.
+The former would require 6MB as before, but the latter would require only about 8 bytes (2 each for the width and height).
 That's a huge reduction in size!

 [fm]: {{ site.baseurl }}/part1/formatting/